prometheus-community/windows_exporter/docs/collector.physical_disk.md

 ## Flags

-### `--collector.physical_disk.disk-whitelist`
+### `--collector.physical_disk.disk-include`

-If given, a disk needs to match the whitelist regexp in order for the corresponding disk metrics to be reported
+If given, a disk needs to match the include regexp in order for the corresponding disk metrics to be reported

-### `--collector.physical_disk.disk-blacklist`
+### `--collector.physical_disk.disk-exclude`

-If given, a disk needs to *not* match the blacklist regexp in order for the corresponding disk metrics to be reported
+If given, a disk needs to *not* match the exclude regexp in order for the corresponding disk metrics to be reported

 ## Metrics